dtatut/amf-implementation/test_vectors/OTIOTV1_minimal/OTIOTV1_minimal.md

-# AMF Test Vector #1 - Minimal
+# OpenTimelineI Test Vector #1 - Minimal

 ## Goal

-Test minimal support for AMF
+Test minimal support for AMF in OpenTimelineIO (OTIO) files

 ## Procedure

-1. Load the .amf file into the product
+1. Load the .otio file into the product
-2. Validate the .amf file
+2. Verifiy that the tool correctly reports the presence of the AMF files for each entry in the OTIO file
 3. Set the ACES pipeline according to AMF elements

 ## Success criteria